 Spirit Bear as a Native American Animal Symbol

 The number of sightings dwindled for years due to a lower spirit bear population.
 However, thanks to some protection from the Canadian government, the Kermode bear is slowly climbing in numbers.
-It is mostly found in the British Columbia area of Canada, specifically the islands of Prince Rupert or Princess Royal.

 In recognition of the Native American’s culture in the role of the spirit bear as a significant Native American Animal Symbol, the government of British Columbia named the spirit bear as the province’s representative animal.
 Even with this bestowed title, the spirit bear will forever remain a prominent symbol in local British Columbia Indian mythology.